-This type of enterprise strikes at the heart of a new economic transformation in South Africa, where small businesses are springing up, run and owned by those who are members of it.
-The aim is job creation and empowerment through entrepreneurial championing of the creativity of the African woman.
+This social enterprise strikes at the heart of a new economic transformation in South Africa, where small businesses are springing up that are run and owned by those who are members of it.
+Our aim is empowerment facilitated through the:

 Products created are sold in the local, international, and online markets.
 To ensure success, we mentor and train the ladies not just in sewing and craft skills, but also in: